 Also variously described as lurex sponge or metallic bouclé, this family of polyester/lurex material is highly available from various merchants on eBay, Etsy, and independent websites.

-One can reasonably expect a yield of 3 to 6 sashes per metre, however sash fabric should be sought in full 55 to 60 inch width, so that complete sashes for the widest possible range of waist sizes can be made from single straight cuts.
+Fabric should be sought in full 55 to 60 inch width, allowing complete sashes for the widest possible range of waist sizes to be made from single straight cuts.

 Additionally – as multiple factories create similar fabric – surface texturing, tinsel shade, and base polyester colour can all vary somewhat between manufacturers and runs.
 An older, more "antique" gold is preferable to a bright yellow gold, but either can be sufficient (especially considering it is often difficult to accurately discern the exact gold colour from online photos).